craigar-amazon/techweek2019/README.md

 ### Choose an S3 Bucket Prefix
 During this lab, you will create a number of S3 buckets.
 Because S3 bucket names need to be globally unique, you should now choose a bucket name prefix based upon your name or email address.
 For example, `craigr-amazon`.
 Make a note of your choice.
 These instructions will subsequently refer to this prefix as `{MyS3Prefix}`.
 For example, suppose you chose `saraq-edu-nz` as your prefix, and the instructions say to create an S3 bucket called `{S3Prefix}-stations`.
 Then you should create a bucket called `saraq-edu-nz-stations`.

+## Background
+We're going to be working with a data set called the Global Historical Climate Network, Daily Time Series.
+(GHCN-D) This data set is collected from sources such as national meteorological agencies (e.g. NZ MetService, NIWA, the Australian Bureau of Meteorology, the UK Met Office etc.) and published by the US National Oceanic and Atmospheric Administration (NOAA).
+AWS provides an efficient channel for publishing this data through its Open Data Programme.
+You can read about this, and many other public data sets, on the [AWS Open Data Registry](https://registry.opendata.aws).
+The GHCN-D registry entry is <https://registry.opendata.aws/noaa-ghcn/>.

 ## Module 1: Browse the Global Historical Climate Network, Daily Time Series

 - Login in AWS Console